Tinkerforge/doc/en/source/Kits/Blinkenlights/Construction.rst

    :align: center
    :target: ../../_images/Kits/kit_blinkenlights_holder_1200.jpg

-After that mount these plates to the back of the perforated board with M3 screws.
+Mount these plates to the back of the perforated board with M3 screws.

 .. image:: /Images/Kits/kit_blinkenlights_holder_on_board_350.jpg
    :scale: 100 %